pexels-pixabay-280221-2

 So many of us, myself included, trundle through our days head down, checking off to-do lists, gabbing on cell phones, shaking our heads at the person driving too slow ahead of us.

 Thornton Wilder was right.
 Most of us lack the perspective to appreciate what we have when we have it.
-That kind of insight only comes in glimpses.
-It only comes with distance.
+That kind of insight only comes in glimpses and distance.
 Maybe it only comes in death.

 I came to the kitchen to find my mother in her apron, stirring gravy in a pan.